-It’s easy to find yourself working into the night, especially when you don’t have any plans the next day, but it’s important to set “working hours.”
+It’s easy to find yourself working into the night, especially when you don’t have any plans for the next day, but it’s important to set “working hours.”

 Shut down your computer at the time that you’d normally leave the office and let your colleagues and supervisor know so that you’re less likely to receive emails during your non-working hours.

 You can even make post-work plans to ensure that you stick to your working hours.
-These plans can include a scheduled phone call with family or even joining a Netflix-watch party for movie night.
+These plans could include a scheduled phone call with family or even joining a Netflix-watch party for movie night.

 5. Create a designated workspace